Table of Contents

 Need help?

-Suppose you’d like a hand planning architecture, migrating from CI3/legacy PHP, or hardening performance.
-In that case, Differenz System can scope a lightweight CodeIgniter engagement (audit → roadmap → fast wins) and get you shipping quickly.
+If you need help planning architecture, migrating from CI3 or legacy PHP, or improving performance, Differenz System can provide a lightweight CodeIgniter engagement (audit → roadmap → fast wins) to help you start shipping quickly.

 FAQs